sieve-project/sieve/README.md

 6. [Learn more](#learn-more)

 ### Overview
 The Kubernetes ecosystem has thousands of controller implementations for different applications and platform capabilities.
 A controller’s correctness is critical as it manages the application's deployment, scaling and configurations.
 However, the controller's correctness can be compromised by myriad factors, such as asynchrony, unexpected failures, networking issues, and controller restarts.
-This in turn can lead to severe safety violations.
+This in turn can lead to severe safety and liveness violations.

 Sieve is a tool to help developers test their controllers by injecting various faults and detect dormant bugs during development.
 Sieve does not require the developers to modify the controller and can reliably reproduce the bugs it finds.